 This bill amends K.S.A.
-20-3301 to require the clerk of the appellate courts to publish a monthly list of cases from the Supreme Court and Court of Appeals that have not had a decision entered or filed within six months of submission.
-The list will include details such as the case name, case number, submission date, and, for cases before the Court of Appeals, the panel of judges who heard the case.
-This information will be made publicly available on the Supreme Court's website and will remain accessible until the case is decided.
-Additionally, the clerk will transmit these lists to various legislative and executive officials.
+20-3301 to enhance transparency and accountability in the appellate court system by requiring the clerk of the appellate courts to publish a monthly list of cases from the Supreme Court and Court of Appeals.
+The list will include cases where a decision has not been entered within six months of submission, as well as cases where a petition for review has not been granted or denied within the same timeframe.
+The published lists will contain essential details such as the case name, case number, submission date, and, for Court of Appeals cases, the panel of judges involved.
+This information will be made publicly available on the Supreme Court's website until the cases are resolved.

 Statutes affected: As introduced: 20-3301